Financial Aid FAQs

-The purpose of the financial aid program at Groves Academy is to provide students who could benefit from a Groves education but could not otherwise afford access to the school.
+The purpose of the financial aid program at Groves Academy is to provide partial support for students who could benefit from a Groves education but could not otherwise afford access to the school.
 Affording a Groves education does require planning, and most families employ several strategies to keep the costs within reach.
 In this planning, it is important to realize that the family bears the primary responsibility for financing a child's education to the extent that it is able.
-Financial aid awards at Groves Academy are based on demonstrated need — the calculated difference between the amount a family can be expected to contribute to the cost of the student's education and the cost of annual tuition, books and fees.

 How many students receive financial aid?

 Will applying for aid affect my student's chances for admission?